 The camel herder walked the dunes with a train of dromedary one-hump camels stretched out behind him.
 When I caught up to him, the camels were grazing among some shrubs, a handful or prickly pears, and a smattering of dry grasses.

 When I reached Dumuzid, he was sitting cross-legged on a rug, preparing his coffee, and chewing on some biscuits.
 He had a shade canopy of goat and camel hair strung to some poles he had anchored into the desert sands.
-The hairs of the beard on his chin were like a camel’s.
+His beard seemed borrowed from a camel.
 Even the way he chewed mimicked them.
 The stubborn mien.
 The troubled forehead.
 It was as if a camel had stepped into the skin of a man.

 Legend had it that Dumuzid was an Igigi hybrid who had already lived thousands of years, and with each passing year lost his humanity, and took on the aspect of the camels he tended to.